Dhanudhanaraj/rl-value-iteration/README.md

 Update the value function V with the maximum action-value from Q.
 Go to step 2.
 4.The optimal policy can be constructed by taking the argmax of the action-value function Q(s, a) over all actions a.
 5.Return the optimal policy and the optimal value function.

-This MDP algorithmn is written for Goal state of (3,0) with state number as 12.
+This MDP using the value iteration algorithmn is written for Goal state as (3,0) with state number as 12.

 ## VALUE ITERATION FUNCTION
 ```